CESNET/ipfixcol/plugins/intermediate/profiler/README.md

 </intermediatePlugins>
 ```

-The plugin do not accept any parameters, but the Collecting process must define parameter
+The plugin does not accept any parameters, but the Collecting process must define parameter
-`<profiles>` with absolute path to the profiling configuration.
+`<profiles>` with an absolute path to the profiling configuration.

 ## Structure of the profiling configuration